ReactiveBayes/Cortex.jl/docs/src/signals.md

 ### Creating Signals and Checking Properties

 Signals can be created with or without an initial value.
-We can inspect their initial state, including value, label, computed status, and age.
+You can optionally specify a `type` identifier and `metadata`.

 Create signals:
 ```@example signal_examples